crystal-community/cr-i18n/README.md

 ### Retrieving Labels

 Labels follow a hierarchy, with language-locale being the first to be checked, followed by language only, and finally using the root (top level) label files for finding a label value.
+If the root should not be used for label retreival (e.g. in production or you otherwise don't trust the root labels' quality), you can set `CrI18n.resolve_to_root = false`, and these labels will be treated as missing.

 ```crystal
 # To get the benefits of compiler checking, use the new top level `label` macro.
 This delegates to `CrI18n.get_label` as described below